fodorgergely/reform-rat-lung-function/README.md

 If you use this calculator, please cite:
 > Fodor GH et al. Standardized lung function reference values in rats for translational respiratory research. *(under review)*.
 2025.

+## Grant support
+This work was supported by the National Research, Development and Innovation Office of Hungary in the form of two grants: OTKA-NKFIH FK134274 and K138032.

 ## Quick Start
 ```r
 # Load required packages